-RC/analog signals should connect to the interior of the three channel columns; this connection is represented by the white wire in the figure below.
+RC/analog signals should connect to the interior of the three channel columns, which are located on the left side of the board; this connection is represented by the white wire in the figure below.

-The middle column is connected to the TReX Jr's regulated power (Vcc) through the Battery Elimination Circuit (BEC) jumper and will provide 5 V to your RC receiver or analog controller when this jumper in place.
+The middle column is connected to the TReX's regulated power (Vcc) through the "+=Vcc" (BEC) jumper and will provide 5 V to your RC receiver or analog controller when this jumper is in place.
 This connection is represented by the red wire in the figure below.
-If you want to power your RC receiver or analog controller from a source other than the TReX Jr, make sure you remove the BEC jumper.
+If you want to power your RC receiver or analog controller from a source other than the TReX, make sure you remove the BEC jumper.

-Warning: This middle Vcc column is tied to the output of a linear voltage regulator, so its current output is limited by thermal dissipation.
-The regulator will only be able to safely supply a maximum of 100 mA when VIN is 12 V and 50 mA when VIN is 24 V (it has a 1-W power dissipation rating).
+Warning: This middle Vcc column is tied to the output of a linear voltage regulator, so current output is limited by thermal dissipation.
+The regulator will only be able to safely supply a maximum of 100 mA when VIN is 16 V (it has a 1-W power dissipation rating).
 This is typically sufficient for powering an analog joystick or RC receiver, but it is insufficient for powering servos.
 If you want to connect servos to some of your RC receiver channels, you must power your RC receiver separately and disconnect the BEC jumper.
-Attempting to use the TReX Jr's regulated Vcc line to power servos can permanently damage the TReX Jr.
+Attempting to use the TReX's regulated Vcc line to power servos can permanently damage the TReX.

 The exterior column is ground and is represented by the black wire in the figure below.
-Your input source and the TReX Jr must share a common ground, even if you are powering your input source from something other than the TReX Jr. You only need to make a single ground connection.
+Your input source and the TReX must share a common ground, even if you are powering your input source from something other than the TReX.
+You only need to make a single ground connection.